aryanbhardwaj03/Weather-App/README.md

 - 🌡️ Temperature
 - ☁️ Weather description
-- 🕒 Local time of the city
+- 🕒 Local time of the city/country

 ---